brainphreak/pineapple_pager_gv_alerts/README.md

 | Check for messages now? | Check immediately | More options... |
 | Clear message history? | Clear (re-alert all) | More options... |
 | Uninstall GV Alerts? | Uninstall | Exit |

+## Uninstalling

+To uninstall, launch the payload and navigate through the menu options:

 ![Turn Off Option](gv-off-option.png)